Monday, September 26, 2016

 Aesthetics

-Visually, it's superb albeit overly colourful with too much yellow?
+Visually, it's superb, albeit overly colourful in places.
 Or is that how Egypt looks!
-However, I'm glad they didn't try replicating the original look and style (can you imagine the horror of mostly monochrome graphics?).
-The characters and their animations are great which makes kicking the baddies to death - an absolute joy!
+I'm glad they didn't try replicating the original look and style (can you imagine the horror of monochrome graphics?).
+The characters and their animations are great, which makes kicking the baddies to death an absolute joy!

 The in-game music is by Dma-Sc and thus a beautiful example of his extraordinary chiptune talent.
-I still would have liked an option for (DMA) sound effects to play alongside the music.
-But I'm now being rather picky I guess?
+I would have liked an option for (DMA) effects to play alongside the music, but I'm being rather picky!
+Sorry :p

-I think we've got time for one more screenshot?
+I think we've got time for a screenshot?
 How about one of me, dead...

 Sooner or later, I usually end all my games looking this good! ;o)